ValentinViennot/mindthegapblog/content/posts/saving-the-planet/index.md

 ### Value creation hypothesis

 In fact, some corporations and public entities are already paying to maintain and develop specific, popular open-source projects.
 They are subsidising their instant value creation.
-And the most successful open-source projects even are able to sell extra services on top.
+And the most successful open-source projects even are able to sell extra services on top (Related read: "Investing in Open Source: The FOSS Contributor Fund", Duane O’Brien and Mandy Grover, Indeed, 2022).

 This is the value creation hypothesis: **the instant value delivered by open-source projects is valuable to other economic agents with strong economic motives to subsidise it.**